 Human Immunodeficiency Virus (HIV) is a type of retrovirus that causes immunosuppression.
-Acquired Immunodeficiency Syndrome (AIDS) is considered late stage HIV when the body is severely damaged by HIV.
+HIV progresses to Acquired Immunodeficiency Syndrome (AIDS) when the virus has severely damaged the immune system, and the body can no longer fight off infections.
 There currently is no cure for HIV, but medication can help patients live a healthy life with a normal life expectancy.

 HIV can be transmitted through sexual intercourse with an infected partner, needle-sharing, and to an infant during pregnancy, childbirth, or breastfeeding.
 HIV cannot be transmitted casually through a handshake, sharing utensils, kissing, or hugging.